ucdavis-bioinformatics-training/2019_August_UCD_mRNAseq_Workshop/intro2R/Intro2R.md

       keep_md: TRUE
 ---

-R for Biologist - An Introduction to R (Beginner)
+R for Biologists - An Introduction to R (Beginner)
 ========================================================

 Topics covered in this introduction to R